Cell (biology): Prokaryotes

 All prokaryotes are single-celled and include bacteria and archaea, two of the three domains of life.
 Prokaryotic cells were likely the first form of life on Earth, characterized by having vital biological processes including cell signaling.
 They are simpler and smaller than eukaryotic cells, lack a nucleus, and the other usually present membrane-bound organelles.
-Prokaryotic organelles are less complex, and are typically non-membrane-bound.
+Prokaryotic organelles are less complex, and are typically membrane-less.
 All prokaryotic cells secrete different substances from their membranes, including exoenzymes, and extracellular polymeric substances.